dualslash/The-FAIR-Handbook/The-FAIR-Handbook/intro1.md

-# Welcome to The Playbook for health data sharing ecosystems
+# Welcome to the playbook for health data sharing ecosystems

 </br>